Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 The first law therefore decomposes as

 Notice how $\Delta H_S^n$ in Eq.~(\ref{CM_DeltaHSn}) is a function of state, whereas $Q_{A_n}$ and $W_n$ are not.

-As for the second law, based on the results of Sec.~\ref{sec:Qgen}, we have three tiers of possible expressions:
+As for the second law, based on the results of Sec.~\ref{sec:Qgen}, we have three tiers of possible expressions { for the entropy production}:

 where $\Delta S_S^n = S(\rho_S^{n+1}) - S(\rho_S^n)$ is the change in the entropy of the system in the map~(\ref{M_CM_unitary}).
 The first line is the general definition~(\ref{Qgen_Sigma}) and holds for any ancillary state.
 The second line is only true if the ancillas are thermal, not necessarily at the same temperature [Eq.~(\ref{Qgen_Sigma_thermal})].
-Finally, the third line is only true for thermal operations (i.e., if the ancillas are thermal \emph{and} the unitary satisfies the strict energy conservation condition~(\ref{Qgen_sigma_thermal_op})).
+Finally, the third line is only true for thermal operations (i.e., if the ancillas are thermal \emph{and} the unitary satisfies the strict energy conservation condition~(\ref{Qgen_sigma_thermal_op})). {If the ancillas are identical, some of the indices $n$ may be dropped and the expressions simplify a bit.}